pbanaszkiewicz/pbanaszkiewicz.github.com/content/2013-05-02-pycon-us-2013-afterthoughts.rst

 in the morning.
 After such a short night, I fell asleep really easy.

 From Münich we had our transcontinental flight to Philadelphia, Pennsylvania, US.
-That was SUCH LONG FLIGHT.
+That was **such a long flight**.
 In eco class you don't get anything fancy...

 However, as it turned out, the airplane had many conveniences and was quite luxurious (when compared to the airplane I was sitting in during flight to